niplav/site/masturbation_and_attractiveness.md

 I abstained from masturbating from 2019-11-25T01:25 to \_, resulting in >90 days of abstinence from masturbation (which is also the period [recommended by the NoFap community](https://nofap.com/rebooting/):
 "NoFap’s gold standard of success is our 90-day reboot.").
+During that time, I had a nocturnal emissions once on 2019-12-03T03:00 as a result of a wet dream.

 From \_ to \_, I went on the streets of a major european city and approached 100 people I read as men and 100 people I read as women alternatingly with the words

 <!--TODO: add question about language at the beginning?-->